coderthoughts/docxtools/README.md

 $ docxtools docs/test.docx replace '[Tt]est' zzzz docs/test_mod1.docx
 ```

+Note: until https://github.com/coderthoughts/docxtools/issues/2 is fixed, please double check that the result for the `replace` operation is as expected (only applies to `replace`, not to `replace-links`).

 ### Replace all occurrences of a hyperlink with another

 Replace all occurrences of `https://main--test--hlxsites.hlx.page` with `https://foo.bar.com`.
 Any subpaths after the